devpi/devpi/doc/userman/devpi_commands.rst

       --serverdir DIR       directory for server data.
 By default,
                             $DEVPI_SERVERDIR is used if it exists, otherwise the default is '~/.devpi/server'
+      --restrict-modify SPEC
+                            specify which users/groups may create other users and their indices.
+Multiple users and groups are separated by commas.
+Groups need to be prefixed with a colon like this: ':group'.
+By default anonymous users can create users and then create indices themself, but not modify other users and their indices.
+The root user can do anything.
+When this option is set, only the specified users/groups can create and modify users and indices.
+You have to add root explicitely if wanted.

     background server:
       --start               start the background devpi-server